ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 * If the expression can be evaluated, it take places right away.
 * Otherwise, the expression is turned into a value as-is.
 That's the case of function definition.

-Global definitions are those entered at the toplevel.
+Global definitions are those entered at the top level.
 This is what happens when writing a definition in UTop:
 ```ocaml
 # let the_answer = 2 * 3 * 7;;
 val the_answer : int = 42